 - Riding agricultural motorbikes

-- Learning to drive tractors
+- Learning to drive tractors and navigating

 - Gaining the skills necessary to maintain and operate agricultural machinery